ifcfastexperimental

 Or Cursor.
 Or anything MCP.

-ifcfast-mcp exposes the full parse + spatial-graph + diff surface as Model Context Protocol tools.
+ifcfast-mcp exposes the parse, data, and geometry surface as Model Context Protocol tools.
 Add one line to your MCP client config and your agent can drive IFCs directly — without you writing any glue code.

 Paste ifcfast.system_prompt() into the system prompt for instant ramp-up.